Caedendi/D2RMM-Loot-Filter-Simple/README.md

 ## Features

 - **Customize to your liking:**
   - Use this filter as a template to apply your own custom naming schemes.
-Just open the mod.js file in Notepad and change whatever items you'd like.
+Just open the mod.js file in Notepad or VSCodium and change whatever items you'd like.
   - To hide an item, change its name to HIDDEN (without quotes).
 The value of HIDDEN (amount of spaces) can be changed in the D2RMM settings.
   - Don't forget to reload and apply in D2RMM!
 - **Completely optional:**